-Kristen Williams has served as our chief administrative officer, general counsel and secretary since October 2014.
-She previously served as our vice president, general counsel from March 2013 to October 2014, as corporate counsel from December 2011 to March 2013, and as a legal consultant to our company beginning in April 2011.
-Prior to joining Pacira, she was vice president, corporate compliance and assistant general counsel for Bioenvision, Inc., a biopharmaceutical company focused on the acquisition, development, and marketing of compounds and technologies for the treatment of cancer, from June 2004 until its merger with Genzyme Corporation in 2007.
+Kristen Williams has served as our Chief Administrative Officer and Secretary since October 2014.
+She previously served as our Vice President, General Counsel from March 2013 to October 2014, as corporate counsel from December 2011 to March 2013, and as a legal consultant to our Company beginning in April 2011.
+Prior to joining Pacira, she was Vice President, Corporate Compliance and Assistant General Counsel for Bioenvision, Inc. from June 2004 until its merger with Genzyme

+Corporation in 2007.
 Prior to that, she practiced corporate law at Paul Hastings LLP in New York from September 1999 to June 2004, where her practice encompassed all aspects of public and private mergers and acquisitions, corporate finance, and securities law and compliance, with a core focus in the healthcare industry.
 Ms. Williams holds a B.S. in Business Administration from Bucknell University and a J.D. from the University of Denver, College of Law.